This exotic and very invasive plant – Eurasian Watermilfoil – has already spoiled more than 40 lakes in the Laurentians alone.

 Here is how to proceed.
 Follow these four steps: inspect – drain – clean – dry

 Inspection is the most important.
 If you look carefully, you will probably locate exotic plants or molluscs.
 Drain to make sure there is no leftover water at the bottom of your kayak, for example.
 Clean with fresh water and a bit of bleach.
-Finally, let dry in the sun for a few days.
+Finally, let dry in the sun.

-All this should evidently be done at a good distance from the lake.
+All this should be done at a good distance from the lake.